RuthwikBg/RuthwikBg/README.md

 📫 Let's Connect:

 Got a data project in mind, a question, or just want to chat about all things data?
 Don't hesitate to reach out!
-Connect with me here on GitHub or find me on [LinkedIn](Your LinkedIn Profile Link).
+Connect with me here on GitHub or find me on [LinkedIn]([Your LinkedIn Profile Link](https://www.linkedin.com/in/ruthwikbg/)) or mail me at [Mail](bommenahalligowda.r@northeastern.edu).

 Let's embark on a data adventure together! 🚀